Color4doK1d/Hacking_Documentation/README.md

-# Hacking Lab Write-Ups & Documentation
+# Colorado Kid's Hacking Lab Documentation & Write-Ups

-Documenting my first steps into the cybersecurity sector.
+*Documenting my first steps into the cybersecurity sector through TryHackMe Labs, CTF Challenges & Puzzle Rooms*

 **Goal**: Document a comprehensive record of my trials, tribulations, and triumphs, come what may.
-Both for my own reference and to serve as a portfolio.
+Both to serve as my own reference library and as a cybersecurity portfolio.

 ## Completed Rooms / Writeups